 - Affordable: On one hand, older houses typically retain and grow in value well.
 On the other, they also usually have a little more wiggle room in the pricing.
 Plus, older houses are often closer to amenities like shopping and dining, adding great value to the property without necessarily raising the price.

 Glass Doctor® of Barrie: The Answer to the Disadvantage

 The primary problem, even in well maintained older homes, is energy efficiency.
-Window technology has advanced in leaps and bounds over the last several decades, let alone centuries, with things like Low-Emissivity and double pane windows.
-Most older homes still have standard single-paned windows with regular glass, leading to heat loss in winter and over-heating in summer.
+Window technology has advanced by leaps and bounds over the last several decades, let alone centuries, with things like Low-Emissivity and double pane windows.
+Most older homes still have standard single-paned windows with regular glass, leading to heat loss in winter and overheating in summer.

 Double Pane Windows

 Double pane windows are a great option for many older homes.
 You can easily replace old window units with a variety of designs to fit the look of your home with technology that creates a sealed unit, with a barrier of air between the panes of glass.
 This provides insulation against the loss of conditioned air.

 For historic homes, Low-E windows are often a better option than double pane windows.
 This specially treated reflective glass help keep out UV rays, reducing heat transfer from the sun into the interior of the home while still allowing natural light in.
 The UV reduction has the added benefit of reducing fading of interior items like carpets, woods, and wallpaper.
 Depending on the historic regulations in the area, or your personal restoration preferences, Low-E glass can be used to replace the glass in existing units or Low-E storm windows can be added to the interior or exterior of the windows.

 If you’re looking to sell your older home, or buy a home with some character, contact Glass Doctor of Barrie today to find out if double pane windows or Low-E windows are the right fit for your look and budget.